JFalnes/Skribify/README.md

-# SKRIBIFY 0.1.6
+# SKRIBIFY 0.1.7
 Skribify is a powerful transcription and summarization tool that leverages the power of OpenAI's GPT-3.5 or GPT4 and WhisperAI to generate concise summaries from video or audio content.
-With support for both local files and YouTube videos, Skribify makes it easy to extract valuable insights from your media files.
+With support for local files, Skribify makes it easy to extract valuable insights from your media files.

 ## **Table of Contents**
 * <u>Features</u>